umairalipathan1980/CV-Analyzer-Job-Recommender/README.md

    pip install -r requirements.txt
    ```

-3. Create a secrets.toml file and set your API keys there as follows:
+3. Create a folder ".streamlit" in the root directory and create a "secrets.toml" file in it.
+Set your API keys there as follows:
    ```
    OPENAI_API_KEY = "your_OPENAI_api_key"
    LLAMA_CLOUD_API_KEY = "your_llama_cloud_api_key"